pran13-git/Vroom/readme.md

 4.  **Write clear and concise commit messages.**
 5.  **Submit a pull request** with a detailed explanation of your changes.

-We will review your contributions and provide feedback.
+The PRs will be reviewed and processed.
 Thank you for helping make Vroom better!

 ## License